There are changes to this service due to COVID-19. Check the latest updates.

 If you live further afield, you can make a declaration of the facts at any Register Office in England or Wales.
 The birth certificates will be sent from the Southampton Register Office in due course.

 Why not plant a tree to commemorate your child's birth?
 This is a fantastic opportunity to mark the birth of your child and contribute to a greener city.
-The next tree planting in Southampton is November 2020.
+Find out more about the next tree planting event in Southampton.

 What documents will you need to take to the registration?